-2018 is coming to a close and we here at SAND were in a reflective mood collecting all the great books, short stories, poems, and essays (published by others) we read this year.
-The result is a reading list to help you through the holiday season or help you with those last-minute gift ideas.
+2018 is coming to close and we here at SAND were in a reflective mood collecting all the great books, short stories, poems, and essays (published by others) we read this year.
+The result of which is a reading list to help you through the holiday season or as last-minute gift idea.

 Ben Fergusson’s The Spring of Kasper Meyer

-This noir novel is set in the rubble of postwar Berlin and packed with queer love, ingenious bartering deals, and guerilla justice.
-Written by Berlin-based Ben Fergusson and available from Little, Brown.
+A noir novel set in the rubble of postwar Berlin and packed with queer love, ingenious bartering deals, and guerilla justice.

 May-Lan Tan’s Things to Make and Break

-A collection of tightly-crafted, incredibly-written short stories on subjects ranging from the casual to bizarre and even magical.
+This is a collection of tightly-crafted, incredibly-written short stories about subjects ranging from the casual to bizarre and even magical.
 Written by Berlin-based May-Lan Tan, the collection was shortlisted for The Guardian First Book Award and is available from Hodder & Stoughton.

 Hananah Zaheer’s “Fish Tank”

 In this brilliant and concise short story, Zaheer uses a frighteningly plausible collective narrator to demonstrate how discomfort at societal change can turn to radicalism.
-Read it online or in the print version of Alaska Quarterly Review (Winter/Spring 2018).
+Read it at the link above or in the print version of Alaska Quarterly Review (Winter/Spring 2018).

 Kate McNaughton’s How I Lose You